Overview

 User data

-The callbacks return an object including the information that the SDK normally sends directly to Onfido.
+The callbacks return an object including the information that the SDK normally sends directly to the Onfido API.
 The callbacks are invoked when the end user confirms submission of their image through the SDK’s user interface.
-Note: Currently, end user data will still automatically be sent to the Onfido backend.
-You are not required to use Onfido to process this data.

 Documents

-For documents the callback returns a DocumentResult
+For documents, the callback returns a DocumentResult

 object: